-Although Public Citizen agrees with the United States that the guidance was lawful and that the district court’s decision should be reversed, it submitted an amicus brief to address the third question posed by the Court: whether § 1252(f)(1) of the INA prevents the entry of an order under section 706(2) of the APA to “hold unlawful and set aside” the agency action at issue in this case.
-As the brief explains, section 1252(f)(1) would not bar an order holding the agency guidelines unlawful and setting them aside, if those guidelines were unlawful.
+Agreeing with the United States that the guidance was lawful and that the district court’s decision should be reversed, Public Citizen submitted an amicus brief to address the third question posed by the Court: whether § 1252(f)(1) of the INA prevents the entry of an order under section 706(2) of the APA to “hold unlawful and set aside” the agency action at issue in this case.
+As the brief explained, section 1252(f)(1) would not bar an order holding the agency guidelines unlawful and setting them aside, if those guidelines were unlawful.